quinston/swingEighths/README.md

 swingEighths
 ============

-A Lilypond function to adjust the ratio durations of the up- and downbeats.
+A Lilypond function to adjust the ratio of the durations of the up- and downbeats.